eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

-For the fashion industry, these are the skill sets for applied machine learning and data science roles.
+For the ***fashion industry***, these are the skill sets for applied machine learning and data science roles.
 + skill set:
 	- BLAH.
 + skill set: